 Iron Stump house

-It is iconic not just because of the unique two storied,cylindrical shaped corner balcony but also because of its trade-sign.
-This stump – covered with iron and nails – is connected to one of Győr’s legends as you can read here.
+It is not only unique because of the two storied, cylindrical shaped corner balcony, but also due to its particular trade-sign.
+This stump – covered with iron and blacksmith nails – is connected to one of the legends about Győr.

-According to the town legend, traveling young craftsmen hit the nails into this stump.
+According to the legend, traveling young craftsmen hit the blacksmith nails into this stump.
 This story is possibly true for the original iron stump in Vienna.
-As for the iron stump, it is more likely that Mr. Zittritsch made it with all the nails in it because all of the nails are the same type.
-This iron stump became an iconic symbol of Győr, just as the other one did for Vienna.
+As for the iron stump in Győr, it is more likely that Mr. Zittritsch made it with all the nails in it.
+This iron stump became an iconic symbol of Győr, just as the other one did in Vienna.

-The entrance to the building is not from the square but it is from Lajos Stelzer Street.
-We can see a small built-in balcony above the main entrance.
-The collection of Imre Patkó moved here in 1980s after renovation.
-This collection is one of the Rómer Flóris Art and Historical Museum’s permanent exhibitions.
+The entrance to the building is from Lajos Stelzer Street, where we can see a small built-in balcony.
+After the renovation in the 1980s, the collection of Imre Patkó moved here.
+This collection is part of the Rómer Flóris Art and Historical Museum’s permanent exhibitions.

 Fenntartó